Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning

 \subsection{Simulation Environment and Data Collection}

 To collect the dataset to train the multi-head VAE, we used the CARLA simulator~\cite{dosovitskiy2017carla}, an open-source simulator for autonomous driving, to collect the dataset.
 We designed two scenarios to collect the dataset: a roundabout and a complex intersection shown in Fig.~\ref{fig:scenarios}.
+There are no traffic lights at the roundabout, but there are several at the intersection.
 For data collection phase for VAE training, we start from a random position around the start positions shown in the figure and select the destination randomly in the city.
 But for RL training phase, to add stochasticity, start and end positions are considered randomly around the positions shown in the figure.

 For the data collection phase, 100 vehicles were spawned randomly in Town number three in CARLA and near the designed scenarios.
 We used CARLA autopilot mode to drive and collect a dataset.